-“Hey gang, I’m curious why you're assigning Bill to this specific role.
+“Hey gang, I’m curious why you're assigning Mike to this specific role.
 Did I hear you mention something about his title?
 I’d suggest thinking back to the characteristics highlighted for each role instead of his professional experience.”

-Hearing this, Bill remembered his objective of encouraging his managers to step into leadership positions, and he quickly suggested that he take on a different role.
+Hearing this, Mike remembered his objective of encouraging his managers to step into leadership positions, and he quickly suggested that he take on a different role.
 Since he was the strongest person aboard, he volunteered for a more physically demanding job instead of the leadership role that was just as easily filled by one of his team members.

 The BoatWorks experience involves a series of timed obstacle course runs in which the fleet of boats attempts to finish in a predetermined order within a specific amount of time.
-As the day progressed and the crew on Bill’s boat settled into their roles — albeit a bit cautiously at first — the Northrop Grumman team was asked to gradually take on more responsibility.
+As the day progressed and the crew on Mike's boat settled into their roles — albeit a bit cautiously at first — the Northrop Grumman team was asked to gradually take on more responsibility.
 Prior to one of the course runs, GEL’s event coordinator announced that the crew of Boat Six was charged with communicating across the fleet to determine the finishing order and amount of time the boats would take to complete the course.

-Bill pressed the button to transmit and said, “This is Bill.
+Mike pressed the button to transmit and said, “This is Mike.
 I’m on Boat Four and my job is to trim the mainsail.
 I shouldn’t even be on the radio, and now my sail is flapping.
 My recommendation is that you radio the event coordinator and ask him to repeat the instructions if you didn’t understand them.”
 He then apologized, released both the radio and his teammate, and turned his attention toward fixing the mainsail.

 The Debrief: ‘Aha’ Moments and Actionable Takeaways